exonum/exonum-doc/src/architecture/serialization.md

 ### Payload length

-The length of the message body after the header.
-Does not include the signature length.
+The length of the entire message serialization (including its header and signature).

 **Binary presentation:** `u32` (unsigned 4-byte integer).
 **JSON presentation:** (not serialized).